 Shipping envelopes that are 100% paper can be recycled curbside with your mixed paper or dropped off at a local mixed paper recycling bin.
 Check the label on the envelope before recycling.

 Plastic Shipping Envelopes

-Envelopes that are 100% plastic (either film only or with bubble wrap) can be recycled at plastic film retail recycling drop-offs.
+Envelopes that are 100% plastic (either film only or with bubble wrap) can be recycled at some plastic film retail recycling drop-offs.
 Remove any non-plastic items like shipping labels or receipts.
-See www.plasticfilmrecycling.org for more information.
+Check the signage at your local drop-off to ensure it is an acceptable item, and see www.plasticfilmrecycling.org for more information.
 Do not recycle curbside.

 Shipping envelopes made from Tyvek® can be recycled by calling DuPont at (800) 448-9835.
 According to DuPont’s website How to identify Tyvek®, “Some Tyvek® envelopes have product identification either on the top flap adhesive release strip or on the bottom back flap.
 But you can also recognize Tyvek® by the unique swirl pattern of the material.
 And the fact that it simply defies ripping, tearing or puncturing.”

 Bubble Wrap and Plastic Film Air Pillows